 The FG830 is part of Yamaha’s best-selling FG series of guitars.
 Yamaha took wildly popular FG730 and improved on it, adding scalloped bracing to make the top durable while bringing out the volume.
 The company has also streamlined the neck and rounded out the fingerboard edges – all while keeping costs relatively low.

 Basically, the company made some improvements on an already-great guitar.
-The result of course is the FG830, an all-around acoustic that not only sounds and plays better but also offers great value for money.
+The result of course is the FG830, an all-around acoustic guitar that not only sounds and plays better but also offers great value for money.

 The Yamaha FG830 isn’t just for beginners, however.
 Even pro musicians would find that this unassuming acoustic has prime equipment potential, something they will be proud to have in their gutar arsenal and use for live performances and recording sessions.

 The folks at Yamaha’s R&D Division outdid themselves with the FG series, for which they developed a new cutting-edge technology for acoustic analysis.
 According to Yamaha, the engineers made use of analysis and simulation to come up with the best internal bracing design for the guitar lineup without depending on guesswork or tradition.

 Their science-backed experiments resulted in the development of a new bracing pattern.
 The unique scalloped bracing serves two purposes: maintaining the durability of the guitar’s top board and making sure the guitar’s projection is the best that it can be.
 The new internal bracing makes the FG830 sound not only punchier and louder but “fatter” as well with a boomy low-end voice.

 More on the sound later – for now, let’s take a look at the guitar’s physical specs.

 The Yamaha FG830 dreadnought has a 25.6-inch scale length.
 The body measures 19.875 inches long; with the neck and headstock it’s 40.875 inches.
 The width of the body is at 16.25 inches.